elear-solutions/docs/source/getting_started/aiot_intelligent_edge/coco_for_devices.rst

 COCO For Devices
 ================

-In this section, we introduce the COCO Device SDK, a library for developing OEM or Virtual Device Applications.
+In this section, we introduce the COCO Device SDK - a library for developing OEM or Virtual Device Applications.

 .. toctree::
    :maxdepth: 5